 • If a particular command has been applied such that it can be expanded on additional interfaces/modules, then it is annotated with a "P".
-For example, if you enabled stp on all ports in the current system, however, the GSR contains only 1 module, then that particular command could be expanded at a later date when more modules have been added to the GSR.
+For example, if you enable STP on all ports in the current system, but the GSR contains only one module, then that particular command will be extended to all modules when they have been added to the GSR.

-A command like stp enable et.\.\ would be displayed as follows:
+A command like stp enable et.. would be displayed as follows:

-P: stp enable et.\.\
+P: stp enable et..